-Test Note: To test a bag of firewood remove the wood from the bag and form a compact bundle and strap it as shown in Figure 3-15.
-"Bundle with Straps Placed at 10 cm (4 in)," and follow the procedures for measuring a bundle.
+Test Note: To test a bag of firewood remove the firewood from the bag and form a compact bundle and strap it as shown in Figure 3-14.
+"A Tightly Wrapped Bundle with Straps Placed at 10 cm (4 in)," and follow the procedures for measuring a bundle of firewood.

-Figure 3-15 Bundle with Straps Placed at 10 cm (4 in).
+Figure 3-14.
+A Tightly Wrapped Bundle with Straps Placed at 10 cm (4 in).

 Notice: Do not use shrink wrap or packaging to define the perimeter because it can result in inaccurate measurements.

 If necessary, trim the shrink wrap back from the ends to allow for the bundle to sit flat on the graph paper.